Georgetown football player charged in fatal shooting did not know of robbery plans, defense attorneys say

 The attorneys said that after Thomas was shot, there were “no additional shots” and the four men drove away.

 At Williams’s initial hearing on Oct.
-2. in federal court in Georgia, defense attorneys noted the football player grew up in Decatur, Ga., and was an exemplary football player and high school student.
-He played wide receiver for Georgetown University’s Hoyas and is majoring in American musical culture.
-He had lived in Lawrenceville, Ga., with friends and was attending classes at Georgetown online as a result of the pandemic, which canceled football, though he still visited the District, where he had an apartment.
+2. in federal court in Georgia, defense attorneys noted that he grew up in Decatur, Ga., and was an exemplary football player and high school student.
+He played wide receiver for the Georgetown Hoyas and is majoring in American musical culture.
+He had lived in Lawrenceville, Ga., with friends and was attending classes at Georgetown online as a result of the coronavirus pandemic, which canceled the football season, though he still visited the District, where he had an apartment.

 Williams’s mother, Alfreda Brown, testified at the hearing that she works at home in customer support for Apple and could watch over her son.
-His father, Dionte Williams, a forklift driver, also was in the courtroom, along with Dijon Williams’s sister and brother, a grandmother, a great aunt who drove there from Iowa, and one of his coaches, a retired police officer.
+His father, Dionte Williams, a forklift driver, also was in the courtroom, along with Dijon Williams’s sister and brother, a grandmother, a great-aunt who drove there from Iowa and one of his coaches, a retired police officer.

 That hearing in Georgia was held in person and via Zoom, and Thomas’s father spoke from the District.
 He was not sworn in and his first name was not provided in a transcript of the proceedings filed in federal court.

-Thomas told the court that he lives in fear “because I do not know what was going on and who was behind this.”
+He told the court that he lives in fear “because I do not know what was going on and who was behind this.”
 He described “sleepless nights” and said, “Sometimes at stop lights in the morning, if I’m going to work, I do not stop because I don’t know if anyone is following me.”

-At that hearing, D.C.
-Police Detective Sidney Catlett, with the homicide unit, testified by Zoom that police believe “Mr. Williams was involved in the death” and that “he directed himself and several other individuals who were inside of a vehicle to Mr. Thomas’s location and also directed the other individuals while leading up to the shooting.”
+At that hearing, a D.C. police detective with the homicide unit, Sidney Catlett, testified via Zoom that police believe that “Mr. Williams was involved in the death” and that “he directed himself and several other individuals who were inside of a vehicle to Mr. Thomas’s location and also directed the other individuals while leading up to the shooting.”

-Catlett said that when U.S. Marshals arrested Williams at the house in which he was living in Lawrenceville, Ga., police found six firearms scattered in bedrooms.
-He said two were .40 caliber, the same caliber used in the shooting of Thomas.
+Catlett said that when U.S. marshals arrested Williams at the house in which he was living in Lawrenceville, police found six firearms scattered in bedrooms.
+He said two were .40-caliber, the same caliber used in the shooting of Thomas.

 Catlett said those firearms were being tested to determine whether either was used in the killing.

 Resumption of jury trials in D.C.
 Superior Court remains uncertain as victims, families long for justice